adriel1ft/de-indicium/README.md

 meltano run tap-csv target-parquet meltano run tap-postgres target-parquet

-# Run the Python script to load Parquet data into PostgreSQL
+# Run the python script to load Parquet data into PostgreSQL
 python3 parquet_to_db.py

+# Run the python script with the validation query from postgres target database
+python3 example.py

 ```